Can A Government Shutdown Affect My SSDI & SSI Benefits?

 What’s the Status of Michael Armstrong Law?

-Michael Armstrong Law remains fully open and available to serve our clients throughout every government shutdown period, including the current DHS funding lapse.
+Michael Armstrong Law remained fully open and available to serve our clients throughout every government shutdown in 2025 and 2026, including the 76-day DHS funding lapse that ended April 30, 2026.
 We continue to diligently serve our community regardless of the government status.
+While we did not receive any asks from clients during the most recent shutdown, we also want clients to know that a shutdown will (usually) never affect your benefits.

 Key Terms: